fsuhrau/goya/README.md

 # try to get ticket from current branch, get informations about ticket and formats a commit message to stdout or clipboard (.goya.yaml)
 $ goya commit

+# open create pr page for the current branch in you default webbrowser
+$ goya pr
 ```